Tip #479: Is “Spaced” Education an Effective Training Approach?

 To repeat what others have said, requires education; to challenge it, requires brains.”
 Mary Pettibone Poole

-Harvard Medical School has created an online platform, QStream.com, to deliver web-based health education courses in developing countries.
+Harvard Medical School has created an online platform, QStream.com.
+Its purpose is to deliver web-based health education courses in developing countries.
 The content is accessible via computer, laptop and mobile phone.
 The intention is a good one- to find a faster, more efficient, and less resource-dependent way to teach health workers in remote locations.

 The approach is called “spaced” education and is entirely comprised of multiple-choice questions.
 Once a participant answers a question, the website provides a brief explanation of the correct and incorrect answers.
-It claims to deliver the questions to participants in an adaptive format and to reinforce those topics in which the participant needs additional help.
+It claims to deliver the questions to participants in an adaptive format.
+Then it reinforces those topics in which the participant needs additional help.

-I first became aware of this instructional methodology when I was asked to review two “spaced” education courses, titled Innovative Financing of Health Professional Schools and Private Sector Participation in Pre-Service Health Education.
-Developed by CapacityPlus in collaboration with QStream, US AID was considering using these courses for private medical training institutions in Zambia.
+I first became aware of this instructional methodology when they asked me to review two “spaced” education courses: Innovative Financing of Health Professional Schools and Private Sector Participation in Pre-Service Health Education.
+CapacityPlus developed them in collaboration with QStream, US AID was considering using these courses for private medical training institutions in Zambia.

 There are a number of reasons why I advised US AID and its contracting agency, Banyan Global, against using these courses and this approach.

 1. It takes the research on spacing and testing completely out of context.
-New learning has to be reinforced by revisiting it (we’ve known that for decades).
-However, each iteration should take the learning deeper- by having the learners do increasingly more complex things with what they have learned.
-Long term retention of information is significantly improved by testing learners…but only AFTER they have learned it!
+We reinforce new learning by revisiting it (we’ve known that for decades).
+However, each iteration should take the learning deeper.
+The learners should do increasingly more complex things with their new learning.
+Testing learners significantly improves long term information retention …but only AFTER they have learned it!

 2. This is still providing standardized content- because everyone who answers incorrectly gets the very same response.
-[If this were truly adaptive, there would be an explanation as to why a specific answer is incorrect, sending the learners back to try again- not simply telling them the correct answer!]
+[If this were truly adaptive, there would be an explanation as to why a specific answer is incorrect.
+It would send the learners back to try again- not simply tell them the correct answer!]

 3. Q &A is not adaptive to the needs of different learning styles.
 People who need to listen, or see a demonstration, or discuss, or test out new knowledge or skills would find this very ineffective and frustrating for them.
 This Q & A approach is simply a lecture in disguise.